CorentinLonjarret/REBUS/README.md

 ## Configurations
 ### Data
-- Some Datasets can be find in the folder 01-Data
+- Some Datasets can be found in the folder 01-Data
-- All the datasets use in the papier can be downloaded [here](https://bit.ly/2Iyq6uf).
+- All the datasets use in the paper can be downloaded [here](https://bit.ly/2Iyq6uf).
 (The most datasets come from [here](https://cseweb.ucsd.edu/~jmcauley/datasets.html) a repository created by [Julien McAuley](https://cseweb.ucsd.edu/~jmcauley/))
-- Each file contains have the current format:
+- Each file have the current format:
   > user, item, rating, time
 - As the problem is Sequential Recommendation, the rating doesn't matter.
-- The forlder 96-FSUB contains all frequent sequence that need REBUS.
+- The forlder 96-FSUB contains all frequent sequences that need REBUS.
 The file fsub.py in the forlder 04-Python create new one.

 ### Usage
 ```